 What is Multiple Myeloma?

 Although there is yet no cure, myeloma is treatable, with many patients going on to lead full lives for years after diagnosis.
-With increasing research and emerging treatments the overall outlook for patients is improving steadily.
+With increasing research and emerging treatments, the overall outlook for patients is improving steadily.

-Instead, the myeloma cells multiply in the bone marrow and interferes with the production of good, healthy red blood cells, white blood cells and platelets.
+Unlike most cancers, myeloma does not exist as a lump or a tumour.
+Instead, myeloma cells multiply in the bone marrow and interferes with the production of good, healthy red blood cells, white blood cells and platelets.

 A relapse is when myeloma returns or becomes active again after a period of treatment.